 - To find ways to engage with activist, civil society and political groups and work to bring these groups into discussion with the network.

 To start your own POLLEN node, please fill in your details on our open Google Sheets membership database, and email the POLLEN secretariat at email@example.com to request that your node is added to the website.

-The POLLEN Secretariat is currently hosted by the Global Development Group at the University of Copenhagen, Denmark.
+The POLLEN Secretariat is currently hosted by the Resources, Environment and Development Group, Crawford School of Public Policy at the Australian National University.
 Previous hosts were:

 - Lancaster Environment Centre, Lancaster University (2017-2019)

 - Sociology of Development and Change Group, Wageningen University (2015-2017)